 Sit or lie down, close your eyes and take a few seconds to become aware of your attention.
 In other words, find out where your attention is, on what thoughts is it focused on?
-Once you are aware of your attention, bring your from your thoughts to your body.
+Once you are aware of your attention, bring your thoughts to your body.
 Run your attention through your body and relax areas that feel tensed up.
-Now shift your attention to your breath as you breath in deeply.
+Now shift your attention to your breath as you breathe in deeply.

 After a few seconds, bring to your mind a past social situation that gave rise to anxiety in you.
 As you think of this social situation, the associated thought pattern and emotions will start to take over.

 At this point stay aware of the thoughts running your mind.
 Do not get lost in the thoughts, do not interpret or further engage the thought.
 Now see if there is an emotion present in the body.
 Become aware of this emotional energy.

 2. Consciously feel the emotion